+What is Pilates?

 +Who can participate in Pilates?

 Pilates is appropriate for people of any age or fitness.
 Pilates unique approach allows any level from a beginner to a high level athlete to set their goals and work on individual needs.

 +Can I participate in Pilates if I have back problems or other injuries?

 Joseph Pilates designed this programme to also be used as a rehabilitation tool.
-Pilates develops strength, stability, balance and symmetry to areas of the body that may have been misaligned due to injury.
-Let your True Pilates certified instructor know at any time if, something feels uncomfortable or ‘not right’ with an exercise, as there are modifications for all exercises.
+Pilates develops strength, stability, balance and symmetry to areas of the body that may have been misaligned due to injury by using your powehouse, that is the main emphasis of your lesson.

 +How often would you recommend a Pilates workout?